thoughtspot/thoughtspot.github.io/pages/admin/data_modeling/about_relationships.md

 ---
-title: [elephant]
+title: [Link tables using relationships]
 tags: [formatting]
 keywords: tbd
 last_updated: tbd
 summary: "blerg"
 sidebar: mydoc_sidebar
 ---
-# Link tables using relationships

 You can link tables by creating relationships between their columns.
 Linked tables can be searched together or combined into a worksheet for easy searching.
 Tables that have no relationship between their columns can not be combined in a single search.

 There are two ways to create relationships between tables: